 Why Trust The Spruce Eats?

-Céline Bossart has spent the majority of her career researching and reporting on all things wine and spirits, and she agrees with Chef Masa in that the vessel is a very important part of the drinking experience.
+Céline Bossart, the author of this piece, has spent the majority of her career researching and reporting on all things wine and spirits, and she agrees with Chef Masa in that the vessel is a very important part of the drinking experience.
 She also very much appreciates a chilled glass.